 Free radicals are molecules with a missing electron that can cause oxidative stress.
 Free radicals are caused by natural functions in the body, one being the immune system.
 While your body is perfectly designed to counterbalance itself, sometimes everyday stressors or the food we eat can cause added free radicals.
 When your body is unable to balance the free radicals, it can cause damage to cells in the body.

-By supporting your body with mushroom coffee which has antioxidants, you can help it regulate these functions.
+By supporting your body with mushroom coffee, which has antioxidants, you can help it regulate these functions.
 Reducing the free radicals in your body also reduces inflammation.
-Now the immune system does not have extra work to do.
+Now the immune system doesn't have extra work to do.

 Mushrooms are also full of nutrients like zinc and folate.
-Zinc helps in the creation of new immune cells.
-Folate helps to balance the immune system.
+Zinc helps in the creation of new immune cells, and folate helps to balance the immune system.

 Mushroom coffee has less caffeine than traditional coffee because it is made with a one-to-one ratio of mushroom to coffee.
 While mushrooms have no caffeine, the coffee is cut in half, therefore the caffeine is cut in half as well.